felixgwilliams/nbwipers/README.md

 - risks leaking sensitive data

 By using nbwipers or nbstripout as a git filter, the problematic parts of the notebook are removed from the version of the file that git sees, while leaving your working copy intact.

-In comparison, [Jupytext](https://github.com/mwouts/jupytext) tackles the problems by removing notebooks from version control completely. nbwipers, like nbstripout, simply removes the problematic parts from notebooks before git can see them.

 ## Acknowledgements